BarsikArsik/SMILES2026_Intangible-Cultural-Heritage-Regenerated-Agent-/readme.md

 Developed by:
 @arsenii_galimov (Arsenii Galimov)
 @evekozlova (Eva Kozlova)
+As a project 7_1 of the SMILES 2026.
 ## Overview

 This project implements a two-layer agent architecture for generating historically grounded images from heritage descriptions and cultural context.